zerodevx/svelte-toast/README.md

 #### Pausable Toasts

-Progress bar tweens can now be paused when the mouse cursor (on desktop) is hovered on the toast item.
+Progress bar tweens can now be paused when the mouse cursor (on desktop) is hovered over the toast item.
-This behaviour by default is **disabled**.
+This behaviour is **disabled** by default.
 To enable, set option `pausable: true`.

 ```js
 toast.push('Hover me!', { pausable: true })